amitgoswami1027/CognitiveTechnology/README.md

 ## PROJECT05 - Reinforcement Learning
 #### Reinforcement Learning Goal: Learn an optimal action policy; given an environemnt that provides states, affords actions and provides feedback as numerical rewards, maximize the expected futrue reward.
 Soar RL mechanism learns Q-values for state operator pairs.
 Q-values are stored as numeric indifferent preferences created by specially productions called "RL Rules".

+#### Type of Operator Preferences: First, acceptability (+): only acceptable operators are considered for application.
+Acceptable preferences must be further described as either relatively differentiated or indifferent.
+* Differentiated: Differentiated preferences (such as > and <) establish a relative ordering from which Soar will choose the most preferred operator.
+* Indifferent: If all preferences are labeled as indifferent (=), Soar’s random operator choice can be further affected by numerical indifferent parameters.

 #### RL RULES : RL rules are identied by syntax.
 A production is a RL rule if and only if its left hand side tests for a proposed operator, its right hand side creates a single numeric-indifferent preference, and it is not a template rule.
 We define an RL operator as an operator with numeric-indiferent preferences created by RL rules.

 ```
+#RL Need to be enabled before running the agent.
+#rl -s learning on

 sp {rl*3*12*left
    (state <s> ^name task-name
               ^x 3